tml/badger/README.md

 Badger
 ======

-This document is a working draft describing a system of verification of unique identities using a public key store as authority.
-The mechanisms of storage and transfer are not in the scope of this system, however the example binary (in development) will use the [Namecoin blockchain](http://dot-bit.org/Main_Page) for key retrieval.
+This document is a working draft describing a method for servers to authenticate clients independently using a public key store as authority.

 Authors
 =======